 Kirstie is knowledgeable in assisting children with SEND as she has worked very closely with many learners over the years to help them to overcome their barriers to learning and supported staff to plan quality first teaching and intervention provision for SEND pupils.
 Working as the primary lead at a school for children with EBD, gave her extensive involvement with multi-agency working to effectively support children and their parents to help secure improved outcomes.

 Kirstie feels very privileged to be working with schools in a supportive role to impart her knowledge and experience to help teachers of the present and future to develop a toolkit of behaviour strategies that will support them as their career grows.
-Kirstie is currently training to be an instructor in Mental Health First Aid and is soon to complete the Team Teach Train the Trainer qualification.
+Kirstie is an instructor in Mental Health First Aid (Adult & Youth) and is a Team Teach Intermediate Trainer.

 Marion has over 26 years of teaching experience in Secondary schools, with over 14 years successfully combining the role of Year Team Leader and Head of the Personal Development Curriculum.
 She has excellent classroom management, and an ability to develop reflective learners with strong self-management strategies.
 Her ability to build positive, trusting relationships with learners, staff and parents/carers, coupled with her passion to make a difference to the lives of young people, is an overriding strength.

 As a leader, Marion has led and implemented a number of whole school initiatives improving the learning environment for staff and learners.
 She has experience in driving whole school change in ethos, procedures and policy, with regard to behaviour.
 The associated training packages, from whole school INSET to bespoke coaching sessions, have been sustainable and highly rated.